Investors - Poised for sustainable success

 Variable compensation consists of a short-term cash incentive award and a long-term equity incentive award, which are both based on performance:

-- The long-term equity incentive award includes the grant of Restricted Share Units (RSUs) and options under Sonova’s Executive Equity Award Plan (EEAP), for both of which the vesting is dependent on the return on capital employed (ROCE) performance.
-The vesting is time based over a period of 4 years and 4 months.
+- The revised long-term equity incentive award under the EEAP includes the grant of options and PSUs.
+The vesting of the options is dependent on the return on capital employed (ROCE) performance and for the PSUs on relative Total Shareholder Return (rTSR).
 The EEAP reinforces the alignment between compensation and the company’s long-term performance.
-It also aligns the interests of the Management Board with those of shareholders, and fosters the long-term retention of the Management Board (see section 4.3 for more information related to the planned revision of the EEAP award for the 2017 / 18 financial year).
+Moreover, it aligns the interests of the Management Board with those of Sonova’s shareholders, and fosters long-term retention of the Management Board (see section 4.3 for more information related to implementation of the revised EEAP for the 2017/18 financial year).

-To avoid compensation for inappropriate risk taking or short-term profit maximization at the expense of the long-term health of the company, a cap applies on the VCC cash payout and on the number of equity awards that can vest under the EEAP.
+To avoid compensation for inappropriate risk taking or short-term profit maximization at the expense of the long-term health of the company, a cap applies to the VCC cash payout and to the number of equity awards that can be granted and subsequently vest under the EEAP.